tuck1s/halon-sink/README.md

 An SMTP sink that you can harmlessly send messages to.
 The `to` and `from` addresses can be anything you wish, as the messages are not relayed to any external destination.

 The following examples use `swaks` to show how to get certain responses from the sink.
-Any other mail system could be used.
+Any other source of email could be used to submit messages to the sink.

 ## Default behavior - message accepted (2xx) response
 ```